RESTORATION TREASURE TRAIL

 As an easy first project in ‘restoration’, a small rowboat can be very rewarding and prove extremely useful as well.
 These boats can usually take a small outboard and are often used as tenders to yachts although a rubber duck is preferred by many.
 If fitted with rowlocks they make a fine rowboat or fishing boat.

-DESIGNING A TRADITIONAL SWIM LADDER
+HOW TO DESIGN A TRADITIONAL SWIM LADDER

 A seriously dark bruise had formed inside my thigh the day after pulling myself over the gunwales after a swim at Featherbed.
 Although there is a large cleat to help pull yourself up, it’s still difficult to clamber up and over.
 A traditional wooden swim ladder was needed.